tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 #### 15.4.6 Biodegradable Polymers

 The materials that are readily decomposed by microorganisms in the environment are called biodegradable.
 Natural polymers degrade on their own after certain period of time but the synthetic polymers do not.
 It leads to serious environmental pollution.
-One of the solution to this problem is to produce biodegradable polymers which can be broken down by soil microorganism.
+One of the solution to this problem is to produce biodegradable polymers which can be broken down by soil micro organism.

 **Examples:**